Fonta1n3/FullyNoded/Docs/QandA.md

 - Tor:Tor is free and open-source software for enabling anonymous communication.
 The name derived from the acronym for the original software project name "The Onion Router".
 [Read more in Wikipedia](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
 - Node: A bitcoin full Node is a independent entity in a peer to peer ecosystem.
 A Node independently checks and verifies all protocol rules for incoming broadcasted transactions.
 A full node does not trust, but verifies.
 Technically speaking a *node* is a computer connected to other computers which follows rules and shares information.
 A *'full node'* is a computer in Bitcoin's peer-to-peer network which hosts and synchronises a copy of the entire Bitcoin blockchain.
 [Here](https://medium.com/@gloriazhao/map-of-the-bitcoin-network-c6f2619a76f3) is an excellent read on nodes, what they are and the differences between types of nodes.
 - Standup app: is a personal one-click Mac OS installer for Bitcoin Core and Tor that will present a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.
 [Read more](https://github.com/BlockchainCommons/GordianSystem)
-- Datadir: TBW
+- Datadir: The data directory is the location where Bitcoin's data files are stored, including the wallet data file.
-- bitcoin.conf: TBW
+- bitcoin.conf: The bitcoin configuration file is a list of 'setting=value' pairs, one per line, with optional comments starting with the '#' character.
-- initial block download (IBD): TBW
+- initial block download (IBD): The Bitcoin Core initial block download code makes sure that the block headers you are downloading (from a single peer) passes certain, hard-coded "checkpoints.
-- Nodl: TBW
+- Nodl: A hardware box with to run a non-preloaded bitcoin node on it, [commercial site](https://www.nodl.it/).
 - RPC: Remote Procedure Calls
 - bitcoind: Bitcoin Deamon, background process running a bitcoin node.
 Bitcoind is a program that implements the Bitcoin protocol for remote procedure call (RPC) use.
 It is also the second Bitcoin client in the network's history.
 It is available under the MIT license in 32-bit and 64-bit versions for Windows, GNU/Linux-based OSes, and Mac OS X. [Read more](https://en.bitcoin.it/wiki/Bitcoind)
-- SSH: TBW
+- SSH: Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.[1]
+Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
 - Nano : famous text GUI editor to start from commandline, not to be confused with Ledger Nano S/X, which is a cold storage.

 ## Knowledge you should be confidently applying